-No, unlike Pizza, Crispycones are baked inside and out before the fillings ever go in, creating a crust barrier that helps withstand moisture seepage.
-Baking times vary with each filling to control the crispness.
-For example, a “pizza cone” is baked to achieve more of a crust, whereas a “deli cone” is a bit softer, creating an experience similar to a panini.
+No, unlike pizza, Crispycones are baked inside and out before the cones are ever filled, creating a crust barrier that helps withstand moisture seepage.
+Cook times vary with each filling to control the crispness.
+For example, a “pizza cone” is heated to achieve more of a crust, whereas a “deli cone” is heated a bit less to create a softer, more pliable dough similar to that of a panini.

 Does the cone ever get too hot to hold?

-No, the exterior does not get hotter than a freshly baked pizza crust and just like pizza, it’s ideal to have a short dwell time when it comes out of the oven before handing it to the customer.
-A heat proof sleeve can be provided for added safety.
-A big advantage for Crispycones over Pizza or hot sandwiches is that the ingredients inside the cone stays warm much longer since there’s so little filling exposed to the air.
+The exterior does not get hotter than a freshly baked pizza crust and, like pizza, it’s ideal to have a short dwell time when it comes out of the oven before handing it to the customer.
+A heat proof sleeve can be provided for added convenience.
+A big advantage of Crispycones over pizza or hot sandwiches is that the ingredients inside the cone stay warm much longer since only the top layer of filling is exposed to the air.

 Where can I get Crispycones?

-Crispycones will be launching soon in quick service restaurants and convenience stores and soon after in the frozen food aisle of your grocery store.
+Crispycones can be found in a variety of quick service restaurants and gourmet food trucks throughout the country.
+We expect to offer Crispycones in the frozen food aisle of your local grocery store in the near future.
 Check back regularly for updates.